xieyuheng/inet-lisp-st/README.md

 lisp-like syntax helps us to keep the design flexible and the implementation simple.

-And we program with interaction nets directly first, compiling more conventional functional programs to interaction combinators will be explored only later.
+And we will program with interaction nets directly first, compiling more conventional functional programs to interaction combinators will be explored only later.